 When rethinking your business model, different roadblocks spring up along the journey.
 One that nearly always happens is the business identity crisis: What is my business, and where is it going?

 It feels as if you’re starting out all over again with incredibly basic questions.
 Darn!
 Again?
 Didn’t you do this at the very beginning of your business?

 Sometimes it feels like you’re sliding backward toward square one.
 Don’t worry, you’re not.

 It can be frustrating when you are trying to transform your business to have to question your entire business model all over again.
 Truly — it’s necessary, and a wise move for any seasoned business owner.
 I see it as a great opportunity during your business reinvention process to pause and re-examine The Nine Big Questions.

 - What are your business goals?
-What do you want from your business: emotionally, financially, intellectually?
+What do you want from your business — emotionally, financially, intellectually?

 - What personal values does your business reflect?

 - Have your personal values changed since the last time you created your business model?
 If yes, what has to change in your new business model to reflect those new values?

 - What brand does your business currently have?
 Do you need to re-brand it?